 Extend this idea.
 Modern software development is a team enterprise.
-You regularly analyze the performance of your part of the application
+You regularly analyze the performance of your part of the application and make performance improvements.

-Tip: Use the process list on the Session Control toolbar to take performance snapshots of each process in a distributed multi-process application. and make performance improvements.
 Your colleagues do the same for the components on which they work.
 When you put the pieces together, you are going to have the fastest application on the planet.
 Application memory footprint, multi-threading, thread priorities, process security, network latency, server load, and other contingencies can affect the way your code runs in ways you may not foresee, and more important, in ways that performance testing of a single component may not reveal.
 You have not measured application performance until you have simulated as closely as possible the conditions under which your application is going to be used.